zBritva/PowerBI-visuals-docs/tutorials/building-react-based-custom-visual/getting-viewport-properties.md

       min-height: 200px;
   ```

-  Now you can resize the viewport and the circle diameter will be equal to minimal size (width or height).
+  Now you can resize the viewport and the circle diameter will correspond to minimal size (width or height).
+[The next step of tutorial](../working-with-settings/) describe how to make custom visual customizable.

 ---------